ossc-db/pg_rman/README.md

 $ pg_ctl start
 ````

-After to PostgreSQL12, note that pg_rman itself added PostgreSQL PITR related options to `postgresql.conf` file and generates the `recovery.signal` file in sub directory of PGBASE.
+After to PostgreSQL12, note that pg_rman itself added PostgreSQL PITR related options to `postgresql.conf` file and generates the `recovery.signal` file in $PGDATA.

 To see more options to use with each command, run `pg_rman --help`.